awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

 # Creating and managing mount targets<a name="accessing-fs"></a>

-After you create a file system, you can create mount targets\.
-Then you can mount the file system on EC2 instances, containers, and Lambda functions in your virtual private cloud \(VPC\), as shown in the following diagram\.
+After you create an Amazon EFS file system, you can create mount targets\.
+For Amazon EFS file systems that use Standard storage classes, you can create a mount target in each Available Zone in an AWS region\.
+For EFS file systems that use One Zone stoarge classes, you can only create a single mount target in the same Availability Zone as the file system\.
+Then you can mount the file system on compute instances, including Amazon EC2, Amazon ECS, and AWS Lambda in your virtual private cloud \(VPC\)\.

+The following diagram shows an Amazon EFS file system that uses Standard storage classes, with mount targets created in all Availability Zones in the VPC\.

-![\[Diagram showing 3 Availability Zones in a VPC, containing EC2 instances and mount targets, and a mounted file system.\]](http://docs.aws.amazon.com/efs/latest/ug/images/overview-flow.png)
+![\[Diagram showing 3 Availability Zones in a VPC, containing EC2 instances and mount targets, and a mounted EFS regional file system.\]](http://docs.aws.amazon.com/efs/latest/ug/images/efs-ec2-how-it-works-Regional.png)

-For more information about creating a file system, see [Creating Amazon EFS file systems](creating-using-create-fs.md)\.
+The following diagram shows an Amazon EFS file system using One Zone storage classes, with a single mount target created in the same Availability Zone as the file system\.

+![\[Diagram showing 2 Availability Zones in a VPC, containing EC2 instances, only one mount target, and a mounted EFS One Zone file system.\]](http://docs.aws.amazon.com/efs/latest/ug/images/efs-ec2-how-it-works-OneZone.png)

 The mount target security group acts as a virtual firewall that controls the traffic\.
 For example, it determines which clients can access the file system\.
 This section explains the following:
 + Managing mount target security groups and enabling traffic\.
 + Mounting the file system on your clients\.
 + NFS\-level permissions considerations\.

   Initially, only the root user on the Amazon EC2 instance has read\-write\-execute permissions on the file system\.
 This topic discusses NFS\-level permissions and provides examples that show you how to grant permissions in common scenarios\.
-For more information, see [Working with Users, Groups, and Permissions at the Network File System \(NFS\) Level](accessing-fs-nfs-permissions.md)\.
+For more information, see [Working with users, groups, and permissions at the Network File System \(NFS\) Level](accessing-fs-nfs-permissions.md)\.

 You can create mount targets for a file system using the AWS Management Console, AWS CLI, or programmatically using the AWS SDKs\.
 When using the console, you can create mount targets when you first create a file system or after the file system is created\.